-The Sandbender Tribes are a people indigenous to the Si Wong Desert in the Earth Kingdom, divided into several tribes such as the Hami Tribe.
-Named for their special style of earthbending that involves bending loose sand instead of solid earth, the tribes have adapted to their hostile and barren homeland by becoming nomads, traders, raiders, and scavengers.
-They travel across the sand dunes through the use of sand-sailers and guide themselves using the stars and the desert’s unique magnetism.
+The Sandbender Tribes are the people indigenous to the Si Wong Desert in the Earth Federation split into several distinct tribes.
+Named for their special style of bending loose sand instead of solid earth, the tribes have adapted to the harsh desert environment by becoming nomads, traders, raiders, and scavengers.
+They travel across the sand dunes by sand-sailers and guide themselves using the stars and the desert’s unique magnetism.

 In Genji’s Time